Anita Knight MA MBACP (Accred) Children 5+, Adults, Couples, Cert. Supervision

 Self harm is a way of coping with very difficult and sometimes desperate feelings.
 Each individual has a different idea about what self harm means for them and I will always risk assess any young person who self harms at the beginning of each session.
-Self harm will not become the focus in the counselling room unless you choose to talk about it but I am able to offer opportunities for you to explore any issues that are having a negative impact so that you might feel more able to cope in other ways.
+Self harm will not become the focus in the counselling room unless you choose to talk about it, but I am able to offer opportunities for you to explore any issues that are having a negative impact so that you might feel more able to cope in other ways.
 Some people have found this helpful.

 How things are in the counselling room:

-I always have many resources and creative activities available in the counselling room.
+Regardless of age, I always have many resources and creative activities available in the counselling room.
 These enable people to express and process their feelings and explore their own story more easily, sometimes without the need to talk (this is especially important for work with younger children, who often aren't able to communicate as effectively through talking).

-Regardless of age, my aim is to always offer a non-judgemental, empathic, confidential, safe and friendly environment where you have opportunities to build trust, explore feelings, thoughts and perspectives so that you might eventually accomplish feelings of empowerment, a sense of self, and acceptance of both yourself and others.
+My aim is to always offer a non-judgemental, empathic, confidential, safe and friendly environment where you have opportunities to build trust, explore feelings, thoughts and perspectives so that you might eventually accomplish feelings of empowerment, a sense of self, and acceptance of both yourself and others.